unicef/publicgoods-toolkit/interviews/kari-moe.md

       open source but inspired by Adhaar.

       Very new -- established in 2018
-      pilots in morocco and philippines, and others in pipeline lots of interest grew during covid pandemic receiving a lot more interest now
+      pilots in Morocco and Philippines, and others in pipeline lots of interest grew during covid pandemic receiving a lot more interest now